Last Updated on 22 August 2024 by Stu Edwards

 Location Settings

-Say you’re a removal company and you’re using Google Ads to acquire local leads to your business in Manchester.
+Say you’re a removal company and you’re running Google Ads locally to acquire leads to your business in Manchester.

 You choose to target ‘Manchester’.
 Great.